Cognigy/Documentation/docs/live-agent/glossary.md

 _**AI Copilot Whisper**_
 :  A tool that displays AI-powered suggested replies and next-action suggestions directly in the chat box.
 When a user sends a message, a suggested reply will appear in a centered frame inside the chat.
 A human agent can ignore it or click the reply arrow icon to send.
 For more information, read the [AI Copilot Whisper](./assistants/ai-copilot-whisper.md) documentation.

+_**AI Copilot Workspace**_
+:  An embedded or standalone collection of interactive widgets arranged in a customizable grid.
+The widgets actively support the human agent by displaying various information, including user data, user sentiment, suggesting next action, providing chat transcription and more.
+For more information, read the [AI Copilot](../ai-copilot/index.md) documentation.

 _**API Access Token**_
 :  A data structure that contains authentication and authorization information to use an application.
 It can be used if you are building an API-based integration and its actions are limited by the user role.
 For more information, read the [Profile Settings](profile-settings.md) documentation.